csandman/chakra-react-select/README.md

 When submitting a bug report, please include a minimum reproduction of your issue using one of these templates:

-### StackBlitz

-Recently, CodeSandbox severely limited their free tier, so this project has started to move away from it.
-Here are a couple [StackBlitz](https://stackblitz.com/) templates you can use as an alternative.

 - Vanilla JS Starter:
   https://stackblitz.com/edit/vitejs-vite-fatlrb?file=src%2Fapp.jsx
 - TypeScript Starter: